-As philosopher Sean "Jay-Z" Carter put it, this ain't politically correct; this might offend my political connects.
+As philosopher Shawn "Jay-Z" Carter put it, this ain't politically correct; this might offend my political connects.

 A few years ago, I made a post about non-HBCUs playing Neck, a subject I've also been tweeting about near as far back as my social media footprint goes.
 I stand by everything I wrote in the 2013 piece - I may have hedged a bit less in 2017, granted - and decided a new post made more sense than simply revising the earlier piece.